lunarc/lunarc_docs/docs/Rscript.md

 R is a widely used software environment with a focus on statistical computing and graphics.

+**Important:** Resource intensive R jobs (compute time and/or memory consumption) have to use the compute nodes via the batch scheduler.
+Such jobs must not utilise login or frontend nodes.

 ## Finding available R versions

 Information on available R versions installed can be obtained with the `module spider` command on the LINUX command line: